UbiquityRobotics/learn/noetic/conveyorbot/usage.md

 ConveyorBot will smoothly navigate between markers, where each marker arrow should point in the direction of the next marker.
 If the robot encounters a STOP marker (<img src="assets/breadcrumb/stop_marker.jpg" alt="" width="35">), it will stop on it and turn in the direction of arrow.
-Once robot is on the STOP marker, it will wait until the **CONTINUE** button is pressed on the touchscreen and then continue driving in the direction of the arrow.
+Once the robot is on the STOP marker, it will wait until the **CONTINUE** button is pressed on the touchscreen, and then continue driving in the direction of the arrow.

 <video style="display: block; margin-left: auto; margin-right: auto;" width="75%" controls autoplay>
   <source src="assets/breadcrumb/Ubiquity_Start_Stop.mov" type="video/mp4">